sophiareck/JS-Libraries/README.md

-# flexbox-revision
+# JS Library
-change issue site to use flexbox
+added lightbox to the graphs on my issue site